nemo0622/pokeemerald-expansion/README.md

             - This will be where Ho-oh can be caught later in the game, probably after the Chimera story
             - MANY BERRY TREES HERE!
             - Use hanging light graphics from Yanako's tilesets (plus other buildings from that sheet too tbh)
-        - Péntepetal City ("Five-petal City") - name inspired by the Wild Pansy / Violet, which is a major lesbian/queer symbol with 5 petals.
-City obviously on island inspired by Lesbos
-            - Split between a small outer island and a mainland section, connected with TWO LARGE MARBLE BRIDGES (inspired by Ancient Mytilene, the capital of the island!)
-            - Tan brick buildings with orange roofs, like [this picture](https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.theotheraegean.com%2F2021%2F02%2Farchitecture-in-lesvos%2F&psig=AOvVaw3olmDfEWQHULi5WEdmzN8T&ust=1746277667381000&source=images&cd=vfe&opi=89978449&ved=0CBcQjhxqFwoTCOCGiLLthI0DFQAAAAAdAAAAABAR) of Molyvos, Lesbos
-            - Questline unlocking Eternal Flower Floette
-            - Major Cabin Decor shops!
-Ways here to unlock many poké dolls?
-            - POKéMON CONTEST HALL could be located here!
-(Implement Pokémon with Ribbons get slight stat boost)
         - The Pollen Road - route east of Péntepetal City, home to many Tropius, Roselia, and Lileep
-        - Davosian Strait - ocean route heading north of the Pollen Road (name inspired by Ser Davos Seaworth)
+        - Davosi Strait - ocean route heading north of the Pollen Road (name inspired by Ser Davos Seaworth)
             - Only place where Dhelmise can be fished up!
         - Trickster Coast - small area where ocean turns east towards land (name inspired by Trojan Horse)
             - Include rocky, sandy coastal area with broken ship tiles and ruins